Application Process for Graduate Students

 Program-Specific Requirements & Deadlines

 Your graduate program will have specific application requirements, prerequisites, and deadlines.
-Please review them on the program page.
+Please review what graduate programs are available and their various requirements, prerequisites, and deadlines on the programs page.

 Some programs—Anthropology, Biology, Chemistry, Geology, Environmental Science, Environmental Studies, History, and Experimental Psychology—also ask you to identify a potential thesis advisor.
 Before you apply for one of these programs, you should explore the department faculty's research interests and get in touch with potential advisors.

 Application Materials & Fees

 When you submit your application, be sure to include all required relevant materials, including unofficial transcripts, your statement of purpose, and writing samples (if applicable).

 Please note: All documents submitted in support of your application will become property of the University and will not be returned, copied for you or a third party, or forwarded (except to the department for admissions and Graduate Assistantship selection purposes).

 Submit unofficial transcripts from every higher education institution you have attended for academic credit, including transfer credits or study abroad credits but not including any higher education coursework you completed while still attending high school.
 We will ask for an official transcript when you accept your offer of admission.

 How can I access my unofficial WWU transcript as a current or former student?